 The U.S. DV simplex frequencies are 145.670 (2 M) and 446.225 (70 cm)

-It gets even more interesting when digital voice repeaters are bridged together, enabling groups of two or more people, even far flung, to participate in something that is like a conference call.
+It gets even more interesting when digital voice repeaters are bridged together, enabling groups of two or more people, even far flung, to participate in something that's like a conference call.

 In the D-STAR world, this technology is called "Reflectors" (transmissions are reflected to all repeaters linked to the reflector), while DMR calls it "Talkgroups" and System Fusion calls it "Rooms."